Finglas/blog/content/2016/singletons-and-the-singleton-lifestyle.md

 Title: Singleton's and the Singleton Lifestyle
-Date: 2016-04-13 07:15
+Date: 2016-04-01
 Author: Shaun Finglas
-Tags: DI, http://schemas.google.com/blogger/2008/kind#post, programming, coding
+Tags: programming, tutorial
-Slug: singletons-and-the-singleton-lifestyle
+Slug: 2016/03/singletons-and-singleton-lifestyle

 [The death of testability and the lack of isolation](http://misko.hevery.com/2008/12/15/static-methods-are-death-to-testability/)